Bunsly/HomeHarvest/README.md

 **A:** This indicates that you have been blocked by the real estate site for sending too many requests.
 Currently, **Zillow** is particularly aggressive with blocking.
 We recommend:

 - Waiting a few seconds between requests.
-- Trying a VPN or proxy to change your IP address.
+- Trying a VPN to change your IP address.

 ---